Factsheet: Independent advocacy

 You can also contact them directly:

-You can have an interpreter who speaks your preferred language or offers specialist communication support (if you are hearing impaired, deaf or blind).
-Advocacy services will take account of your identity and any cultural or communication needs you may have.
+You can have an interpreter who speaks your preferred language or offers communication support if you have hearing or sight loss.

 More information

-Contact us to get copies of this factsheet sent to you, or any of the other leaflets or factsheets mentioned.
+Contact us to get copies of this factsheet, or any of the other leaflets or factsheets mentioned.

 Was this page helpful?